PESugier/MPSG/README.md

 ## Application

 Our method is applied to the identification of potential pleiotropic genes between breast and thyroid cancer by using multivariate summary statistics generated from pathway candidate data.
+We provide [here](https://[github.com/benoit-liquet/BSS-PCA-PLS/blob/main/](https://github.com/PESugier/MPSG/main/Application/Example_application.md) the code to illustrate the workings of our MPSG method for this application,  an example data with $p = 2$.

 ## Simulation study